 The challenging complexity of the ministry of Bible translation should spark humility, among translators themselves and among those who critique them.
 I pledge to keep such humility in mind as I describe four types of shortcomings that can be found in Bible translations, using 1 Corinthians 14:34–35 as a test case.

-Alan Johnson is emeritus professor of New Testament and Christian ethics at Wheaton College and Graduate School.
-His work on 1 Corinthians is particularly engaging.
+Alan Johnson's work on 1 Corinthians is particularly engaging.
 His reference notes and bibliography provide an entry into further study if desired, all while maintaining an appealing readable style.
 He deftly bridges the two horizons of the Greco-Roman culture and American culture.